Uarsa/Telebot/README.md

 # Telebot

-Telegram bot that shows the weather, the exchange rate and can roll a random number.
+Telegram bot that shows the weather, the exchange rate and can /roll a random number.

+You can find it in Telegram: UarsaPy_bot (@WeaterPy_bot).